bikiranguha/Thesis_project/Readme.md

-AbnormalVoltClassifierSimple.py:
+Current way of extracting info from large datasets:
+	The voltage, angle, frequency of N-2 plus fault studies with different load levels are saved in Event0.pkl to Event8.pkl.
+The object organization is given in PSSE Sim Script Trials/simPSSEBatchxxx.py scripts
+	Since i cannot load all the objects together, this is what i do currently to get all the voltage data into arrays: pickleTohdf5.py: Load each object separately and then make lists out of the voltage data, and corresponding event keys are saved in keyxxx.pkl files
+						 It also saves the time list into a separate pkl file saveVhf5.py: Load each voltage list into a separate array with keys in the hf5 file object. compileVDatah5f.py then generate input arrays, target arrays (for voltage oscillation) and corresponding key lists.
+The arrays are saved to .h5 files while the list is saved to a pickle object

+testLROscLarge.py:
+	Runs various performance tests with the LR model as a classifier for voltage oscillation on the large dataset (100% to 106% load)
+	Generates the templates for class 0 and class 1 testRNN.py:
+	Builds a Sequential RNN model from keras library
+	Has following features:
+		Test any case
+		Generate plots of performance wrt the number of time steps in input Generate plots of performance wrt the number of epochs Generate plots of performance wrt the test/train ratio Get the average accuracy, false positives and false negatives over a 100 trials

+testLRPerformanceOsc.py:
+	Script to rigorously test the LR classifier on the voltage oscillation data The features tested include:
+		The raw time series data
+		A combination of the following features: similarity thresholds to the templates, peak voltage overshoot, gen ratio at a depth of one to the fault bus, rise time
+	Also contains code to generate 3d plot of the accuracy wrt no. of timesteps and test/train ratio.
+Can save the 3d plot to be loaded interactively

+load3DPlot.py:
+	Loads a 3d plot to view interactively AbnormalVoltClassifierSimple.py:
 	Uses an LR model to classify low (or high) voltage vs normal voltage Uses a bunch of features (such as voltage recovery value, prefault voltage, load ratio, distance to fault) as inputs